Redhead Paper is back, y’all!

 Another thing I had to do was make myself be open with my friends and family.
 Not all of them, necessarily, and selectively.
 My mom and I are super close, and I couldn’t have made any meaningful change without her support.
 One of my dearest friends also deals with depression, and we’ve started getting together for Mexican food once a month and spending time just being real together.

 I also joined an online course on burnout.
 The course has provided a great support group with a certain amount of anonymity so I don’t feel super-self-conscious about some of the most personal stuff I need to share.

 When I sat down to plan out my September Bullet Journal pages, I realized I was running close to the end of my current notebook (an Official Bullet Journal in blush by Leuchtturm1917).
 I don’t usually like starting a new notebook in the middle of the year, but I liked the idea of a fresh start this year.

-I bought a pink Leuchtturm1917 that almost matches the blush color, and then I found some Happy Planner stickers that did a good job embracing the new mindset I was cultivating.
+So I bought a pink Leuchtturm1917 that almost matches the blush color.
+Then I found some Happy Planner stickers that did a good job embracing the new mindset I was cultivating.
 I took my time and set up my new Bullet Journal with a lot of intention.

 And for the past five days, I’ve loved spending time with my Bullet Journal again!

 So those are some of the lessons I’ve learned this summer.
 I hope my sharing them is helpful for you!